Skip to main content

 • In the PowerShell window, navigate to the folder where you extracted the script.
 For example:

-• Run the commands below separately to sign the script digitally first.
+• Run the commands below separately to unblock the file.

 • Authentication